afitzek/hasura-metric-adapter/README.md

 ## Docker Image

+Don't use version `v0.1.0` its broken.

-The docker image `ghcr.io/afitzek/hasura-metric-adapter:v0.1.0` needs two environment variables to be configured.
+The docker image `ghcr.io/afitzek/hasura-metric-adapter:v0.1.1` needs two environment variables to be configured.

 `LISTEN_ADDR`: The listen address for the metric endpoint `LOG_FILE`: The log file, which will hold the hasura logs